wp-plugins/entrywizard/readme.txt

 Enhancements planned eventually (in no particular order):

+* Make the shortcode easier to edit within the TinyMCE editor

 * Copy restrictions when copying a layout

-* Customize the "Upload closed" message, the thumbnail height, and some other parameters
+* Customize the "Upload closed" message, thumbnail height, font colors and some other parameters

 * Optional overall upload fields in addition to those attached to each image

 * Text-area field

-* Possible option of a two-line row for each item in the webform, if the layout requires too much horizontal space, and an option to override some narrow page widths

 * Some sort of archiving mechanism, so webforms that will no longer be used do not show up on the administration page, even if the images are still on the server.

+* Better support for uploads using more than one image per item, and for pages containing more than one webform

 * Internationalization?